dashframework/dashing/sass/modules/lists/README.md

 # Dashing Custom Lists
-An ordered list should imply a sequence or order needs to happen.
+An ordered list should imply a sequence or a certain order needs to happen.
 They are commonly used when giving instructions.
 View an [example](http://dashing.samaritanministries.org/example/templates/lists/) of Dashing Lists.

 ## Custom List Configurations
 | Tag class               | Effect               | Notes               |